Blqtent/jackc/README.md

 ## 1. Introduction

-Elon Musk asks is [life a video game][9] ?
+Elon Musk asks "is [life a video game][9]" ?

-In a blues song (the roots of Hard Rock), AC/DC says she's got [the Jack][4] and she's a dirty woman.
+In a blues song (the roots of Hard Rock), AC/DC says "she's got [the Jack][4]" and "she's a dirty woman".

-Could the roots of our Univers be coded in Jack programming language ?
+Could the roots of our Univers be coded in Jack programming language by our Creator ?

 Jack is easy to learn but it is designed to be yet useful.